 Dr. Donnelly married Mary Isabella Grant on the 1st of October, 1857 in L’Orignal, Ontario.
 She was born in L’Orignal 1818, the daughter of Alexander Grant and the former Jane McDonnell.
 Her siblings were Catharine, Harriett, Jane, Ellen and Allen.
 According to the 1851 census, she lived with her widowed mother in Prescott County, Ontario.

 Dr. Donnelly was listed as a coroner in the County of Kent from 1854 to 1871.
+Dr. Donnelly appears in the 1861 Great Western Railway Gazetter with an office on King Street in Chatham.

 His wife Mary died on the 26th of March, 1889.
 She was buried at Cassburn Cemetery, which is located in Russell and Prescott County, Ontario.